-“Government leaders, climate change mitigation and adaptation actors, and mental health professionals need to come together to promote community climate action that strengthens resilience and addresses root causes, such as community initiatives to reduce air pollution in the community. houses. while considering its impact on the crisis and mental health, ”the agency said.
-But he warns that despite climate change, the availability of mental health services is limited today due to funding gaps and a lack of trained staff in countries.
+The agency said that government leaders, climate change mitigation and adaptation actors, and mental health professionals should come together to promote community climate action that strengthens resilience and addresses root causes.
+The agency also warned that despite climate change, the availability of mental health services is limited today due to funding gaps and a lack of trained staff in countries.

 It seems clear that climate change affects our mental health, but the mechanisms by which it occurs are still unclear.
 That is why it is necessary to carry out more studies that delve into the long-term effect that climate change can have on mental health.